This post will teach you how to strip and finish branches for decor to ensure they look wonderful and last.

 After cutting the branches, we brought them into my dad’s workshop, which has baseboard heating, to dry out for 2 more months.
 We thought the pieces we had were pretty dry since they did have some cracking, but we wanted to be sure.
-If you’re cutting a piece of wood off of an existing tree or taking a tree down, you’ll want to let it sit in a dry spot for much longer than 2 months.
+If we’d thought they were newer branches, we would have let them dry for longer.

 Step 2: After about 2 months, I started scraping the bark off.
 This is a very important step that a lot of people skip when bringing tree parts indoors.
 You need to scrap the bark off because there could be bugs living under it!
 In fact, I found guide a few little guys while I was scraping.
 The bark will eventually fall off anyway, so it’s best to take it off at the start of your project.

-There are lots of ways to de-bark trees, and none of them are really easy and fast!
+There are lots of ways to de-bark trees.
 The ease with which you can remove bark depends on many factors, including what type of tree it is, how dry the wood is, and even what time of year it is.
 Unfortunately for me, my bark was not easy to remove—and it looks like that’s the case for many people if my Googling is any indication.
 But don’t worry, the results are totally worth the time and frustration!

 While I read that a lot of people use a draw knife and even a pressure washer to remove bark, I used a paint scraper.
 It was my dad’s idea, and it worked really well!
 It just took time and elbow grease, and it was extremely messy.

 Step 3: After I’d scraped all of the bark off, I cried of happiness that the miserable process was over and grabbed some sandpaper.
 I used 100-grit sandpaper on some of the rougher spots, and then I gave the entire piece a good, thorough sand with 150-grit sandpaper.
 I was truly amazed at how well this polished the piece.